We know you’re a Maine wedding officiant, but tell us a little bit about yourself as a person.

 Do you take care of the marriage license?

 Absolutely!
-As a notary that’s my responsibility.
-The couple is responsible for getting the license from the city, but I get it at the rehearsal and am responsible for it until I deliver it to the town office after the wedding.
+As a notary public that’s my legal responsibility.
+The couple is responsible for getting the license from the city, but I take it at the rehearsal and am responsible for it until I deliver it to the town office after the wedding.
 I also advise my couples on how to get married in Maine; how file the intention to marry document at the town office; and how to obtain the marriage license after the ceremony.

 How far are you willing to travel?